he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Bo Staff.md

 **Monk:**

-Abilities with this trait are from the [[Monk]] class.
+Abilities with this trait are from the [[DATABASE/class_/Monk|monk]] class.
 A weapon with this trait is primarily used by monks.

 **Parry:**